anhd-ha/TIGTOG/README.md

 This tool will search predicted proteins of input MAGs against a set of curated Hidden Markov Models (HMM) for protein families prevalent in different groups of giant viruses.
 It utilizes the protein profiles and other sequence features (e.g. GC content) to predict the taxonomic classification of the input MAGs.
 The tool may also report the Average Amino Acid Identity (AAI) between input MAGs and taxonomically identified GVs.

-TIGTOG is intended to be employed as part of a larger workflow.
-It is recommended to first identify viral MAGs using other tools such as ViralRecall or VirSorter2 before use in TIGTOG.
-TIGTOG will issue warnings if the input sequence has large size and/or low coding density, which are typically observed in non-viral genomes.
+We strongly recommend first identifying viral MAGs using other tools such as ViralRecall or VirSorter2 before using them in TIGTOG.
+TIGTOG will issue warnings if the input sequence has a large genome size and/or low coding density, which are typically observed in non-viral genomes.

 ## How to use
 ### Clone the Repository